ubco-mds-2020-labs/dashboard-project-nba-dashboard/Team work contract.md

 member.
 2. Each member will take turns listening as well as talking, and active listening will be a strategy for all group discussions.
-3. Sexist and racist remarks are not acceptable.
+3. Sexist, racist, and other discriminatory remarks are not acceptable.
 4. Aggressive and dominating behaviour is not acceptable.